 Jeremy now devotes most of his time to his membership of The Richmond Golf Club, supporting Fulham Football Club and his voluntary work.
 He is a Trustee of The Royal Cambridge Home, a care home for the elderly situated in East Molesey.

-Jeremy has been a Trustee of The Richmond Charities since 2014.
-He is Chair of the Risk Management Committee, a member of the Property Committee and a member of the Safeguarding Group.
+Jeremy was Vice-Chair from 2022 to 2023 and became Chair in 2023.
+He is also Chair of the Risk Management Committee, Chair of the Property Committee and a member of the Safeguarding Group.